 The replacement of old or failing HVAC parts is a large part of the growth expected in the coming years for the IAQ market, as the BCC report noted more than $4 billion will be spent this year on filters alone.
 However, filters are only a small solution to increasing the quality of air inside of buildings.

 The coils that function to cool and heat the air coming into the HVAC unit are the most crucial pieces of the entire system.
 Cleaning and replacing HVAC coils will not only improve air quality but will do so at a cheaper cost compared to an older unit.

 In the next five years, the IAQ market is expected grow by 7 percent on a year-over-year basis, reaching $11.4 billion by 2019.

 Improving HVAC capabilities

 Retrofitting a commercial or industrial building with the most advanced HVAC system can only help as long as building managers and owners stay up to date with with maintenance checks and standard performance benchmarks.
 HVAC units can fail rather quickly without key protective measures in place to prevent corrosion and malfunction.
-That’s why it’s important to have a framework in place to monitor the capacity at which an HVAC is working.
+In order to prevent heat loss or unmanaged temperature it’s important to have a framework in place to monitor the capacity at which an HVAC is working.

 However, the State of Building Energy Management Survey found that 60 percent of businesses have no such framework in place, according to Daintree Networks Inc. and CoR Advisors.
 Despite having zero capability to monitor and adjust energy standards, more than 86 percent of respondents believed their businesses have become more energy efficient over the past year.